Pythonista7/Matrix-Lib-for-C/README.md

                   i.e - Consider dimesions of X to be m x n.Then if X needs to be reshaped to g x h, g x h = m x n MUST BE TRUE.

+ 10)det(X)

+          Input
+              X - Matrix for which determinent is requried

+          Return
+              An float which contains the determinent of the input matrix.